bertdida/twitter-quote-scraper/README.md

 python app.py --twitter-creds creds/twitter.json google_sheet --service-account creds/google.json --spreadsheet-id 1S8xsN8D6nD2KM5-oSZOIFnuw3zvP4_WRZLHMMfbsbPk
 ```

-Note, each sheet should be the name of the account you want to scrape.
+Note, each sheet's name should be the name of the account you want to scrape.

 ## Dependencies